 Spectra Energy owns and operates a portfolio of complementary natural gas-related energy assets and is a natural gas infrastructure company.

-Further information can be found on the websites of Canada Newswire and Mergermarket.
+Further information can be found on OMERS’ and Borealis’ websites.